-- Age of the Post: Remember from Part 1, try to keep you applications to jobs that have been posted 7 days or less (3 or less is ideal).
-On some of the listings (when you look at the details) it shows the number of applications to date.
+- Age of the Post: Remember from Part 1, try to keep your applications to jobs that have been posted 7 days or less (3 or less is ideal).
+On some of the listings (when you look at the details), it shows the number of applications to date.
 If that number is say, greater than 50, I would hesitate to send yours as well.

 - Private versus Public: We touched on this briefly yesterday but it is worth a revisit.
-I CANNOT STRESS ENOUGH – if you employer does not know you are looking for a job then KEEP YOUR PROFILE PRIVATE!
-If it is public, anyone can find you on Indeed.com.
-Give it a try, use “search for resumes”, use the advanced search and enter the name of your current or previous employer.
+I CANNOT STRESS ENOUGH – if your employer does not know you are looking for a job then KEEP YOUR PROFILE PRIVATE!
+If it is public, anyone can find you on indeed.com.
+Give it a try, use “search for resumes”, use the advanced search, and enter the name of your current or previous employer.
 It will list everyone at that company who has a resume posted.
 If you are unemployed or don’t care if your employer knows, then make your profile public.

 - Select a job posting that looks interesting and looks like it might be a good fit for you.

 - Click on the job.
-Depending on whether it is a company sponsored ad, recruiter ad or an Indeed.com ad, you will get different screens.
+Depending on whether it is a company-sponsored ad, a Recruiter ad, or an indeed.com ad, you will get different screens.

 - Read the job description and requirements.
-Still want to apply?
+Do you still want to apply?
 Read on.

 - What happens next depends on how the job was posted.
 In all cases, the application process should be similar.

-- Applying for a Job: This is the time consuming piece as you will need to create a user name / password for many postings.
+This is a time-consuming piece as you will need to create a user name/password for many postings.

-- Some “apply” buttons will take you to third party software (the most common is Taleo).
-Again, you will be asked to login or to create an account.
+- Some “apply” buttons will take you to third-party software (the most common is Taleo).
+Again, you will be asked to login or create an account.

-- Managing Your Applications and More: Once you’ve been on the job hunt for awhile (unless you land quickly), you can easily start to lose track of the jobs you’ve applied for and who you applied with.
-The good news is that Indeed.com helps you track your applications.
-From Find Jobs, click your email address in the top right hand corner and select “my.indeed”.
+Once you’ve been on the job hunt for a while (unless you land quickly), you can easily start to lose track of the jobs you’ve applied for and who you applied with.
+The good news is that indeed.com helps you track your applications.
+From Find Jobs, click your email address in the top right-hand corner and select “my.indeed”.

 - Manage your searches – From here you can track and manage your searches.
 You will see a list of all of your latest searches.
 You can easily re-run them from this menu by just clicking on the search.
 You can also easily remove them with (you guessed it) the “remove” link at the end of each line.